Salamu ndugu wa Kiafrika!!!

 Swahili is one of the rare indigenous languages in Africa that is well developed, structured and studied in University up to Ph.D. level.

-The adoption of the Bantu originated dialectic language has helped to address to a great extent the issue of tribalism in States that adopted it as official language, in Africa.
-Consequently calls by Pan Africans for the adoption of Swahili as the official language of Africa continue to mount.
+The adoption of the Bantu originated dialectic language has helped to address to a great extent the issue of tribalism in States that adopted it as an official language, in Africa.
+Consequently calls by Pan Africans for the adoption of Swahili as the official language of Africa continues to mount.

 The diverse nature of the language with a large Arabic influence, with borrowed words from languages such as English, German, and Portuguese and taking in consideration the colonial history of the continent draw round more reason for the adoption of the language as the official language of Africa as efforts for the political unification of continent the continues.